 Peer-reviewed data journals can help to promote your work, facilitating exploration of datasets for researchers.

-The University of Edinburgh created a list of Data Journals and their policies, which may be a good starting point.
+The University of Edinburgh's sources of dataset peer review resource lists Data Journals and their policies, which may be a good starting point.

 2. Always cite your data!